Dr-Sauce/BasicButton/README.md

 3. Go to **Settings** app **→ Action Button → Shortcuts**.
 Set option to **Basic Button Plug-in**.

 4. Now if you press the action button on your iPhone, the wallpaper will change to a random Basic Apple Guy wallpaper.
-(Run **Basic Button** from the shortcuts app to change settings)
+(Make sure to set wallpaper settings to 'Photos' on iOS 17+)

 # Credits:
 [**Basic Apple Guy**](https://twitter.com/basicappleguy) - Thanks for being part of the Apple community and creating such great wallpapers.